-(Dak' Art Biennale), its African musical celebration (Festival Mondial des Arts Negres), and the historic Gorée Island (see History & Myth).
+(Dak' Art Biennale), its African musical celebration (Festival Mondial des Arts Negres), and the historic Gorée Island (see p.2 of History & Myth).
 Currency: Senegal is part of the French Monetary Area whose currency is issued by the Banque des Etats de l'Afrique de l'Ouest (Bank of West African States).
 The unit of currency is the CFA (Communauté Financière Africaine) Franc (commonly referred to as franc), which is guaranteed by the French treasury and also united with the Euro currency at a fixed rate.
 Currencies can be exchanged at banks and exchanges located in urban areas.
-The CFA franc has a USD exchange rate of 1 US dollar per about 624 francs.
+The CFA franc has a USD exchange rate \$1 per CFA 600.
 The franc is divided further into 100 centimes.
 Senegal's banking system offers ATMs for 24/7 service, although this service is limited in outlying areas.
 American Express is the most widely used bank card, although Diners Club, MasterCard, and VISA have limited use.
 Traveler's checks are easy to cash in Dakar, although it is advisable to purchase them in Euros to avoid additional exchange rate charges.
-Industry Employing about 14% of the workforce, Senegal's industrial sector is one of the best developed in French West Africa.
-Primary industries include peanut oil extraction (accounts for 25% of the total industrial output), phosphate mining, and food processing - fish processing is the key component of Senegal's food industry.
+Industry Employing about 23% of the workforce, Senegal's industrial sector is one of the best developed in French West Africa.
+Primary industries include peanut oil extraction (groundnuts account for \$285 million or 5% of the value of exports), phosphate mining, and food processing - fish processing is the key component of Senegal's food industry.
 Other small-scale manufacturing includes cement, shoes, textiles, chemicals, paper, furniture, and electrical products.
 Much of the industrial activity occurs in Dakar and its surrounding area.
 Natural Resources: Senegal's mining industry is concentrated primarily in the Western region, although zinc, copper, and lead exploratory operations occur in the East.
 Additionally, the Coastal region contains titanium-rich sand deposits, which yields the mineral zircon used in gem-making.
 Oil deposits are abundant off the Casamance coast, and natural gas exists near Dakar.
 Of note, Senegal continues to seek foreign investments to exploit these energy sources.
 Other deposits include calcium phosphate and limestone.
-Agriculture Roughly 1/3rd (more than 32%) of Senegal's labor force is engaged in agriculture even though it accounts for the least GDP.
-Introduced by colonial powers, peanuts have remained the country's main Introduced by colonial powers, peanuts have remained the country's main cash crop and occupy much of the country's cropland.
+Agriculture Roughly 22% of Senegal's labor force is agriculture engaged in even though it accounts least for the GDP.
+Introduced by colonial powers, peanuts have remained the country's main cash crop and occupy much of the country's cropland.
 Other agricultural products include millet, corn, sorghum, cassava (a starchy root used to make bread and tapioca), cotton, rice, sugarcane, and beans.
 Along the coast, farmers cultivate tropical and citrus fruits, squash, okra, eggplant, tomatoes, and peppers.
 Palm oil, which grows in the wild, is a basic ingredient in West African cuisine.
 While various types of livestock are plentiful throughout the country, the livestock industry is not a major contributor to the economy.
-Geography & Climate (see Political & Social Relations).
+Geography & Climate (see p.1-2 of Political & Social Relations).

 12. TECHNOLOGY AND MATERIAL

 Technology

-Concentrated in Dakar, Senegal's manufacturing subsector primarily consists of food processing of goods for the domestic market (See Economics & Resources).
+Concentrated in Dakar, Senegal's manufacturing subsector primarily consists of food processing and the production of goods for the domestic market (see p.2 of Economics & Resources).

 Energy Sources

 Senegal's electricity is primarily generated through private corporations using diesel and gas engines.
 Senegal's national electric company, Senelec, purchases power from these independent producers and distributes it to the general population.
 However, frequent production gaps primarily because of fuel shortages and power outages have hampered